Cleveland Browns vs. Pittsburgh Steelers NFL Week 17 Odds, Plays and Insights for January 3, 2022

 - The Browns have been favored by 3.5 points or more four times this season and covered the spread in one of them.

-- Cleveland's games this year have eclipsed the over/under seven times in 15 opportunities (46.7%).
+- Cleveland's games this year have hit the over seven times in 15 opportunities (46.7%).

-- In games that Cleveland amasses more than 368.4 yards, the team is 4-1 against the spread and 2-3 overall.
+- When Cleveland picks up more than 368.4 yards, the team is 4-1 against the spread and 2-3 overall.

-- The Browns have turned the ball over one more time (18 total) than the Steelers have forced a turnover (17) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cleveland's matchup with the Steelers.